RELATED CHAPTERS AND INFORMATION

 - Early findings may indicate whether no further action is required, a Child is in Need, or a Section 47 Enquiry should be initiated and the social worker should be clear about the evidence base on which their judgement regarding these possible outcomes is based;

 - Any factors that may indicate that the child is or has been trafficked or a victim of compulsory labour, servitude and slavery.
-Note: if there is a concern with regards to exploitation or trafficking, a referral into the National Referral Mechanism should be made See - Modern slavery victims: referral and assessment forms (GOV.UK);
+Note: if there is a concern with regards to exploitation or trafficking, a referral into the National Referral Mechanism should be made See Digital Referral System: Report Modern Slavery);

 - When sufficient information (evidence) has been gathered for analysis and evaluation of the child's needs and circumstances such that a course of action can be reasonably confidently agreed.